-Assertive anger is the healthy approach to anger, where the angry person is confident in their understanding of their feelings and values, maintains control over their behavior, and seeks mutual understanding and interpersonal cooperation to resolve conflict (HUG, 2021).
+Assertive anger is the healthy approach to anger, where the angry person is confident in their understanding of their feelings and values, maintains control over their behavior, and seeks mutual understanding and interpersonal cooperation to resolve conflict.
 Conflict resolution like this involves actively listening to others, thinking about what will be said before speaking, and focusing on relationship building and mutually beneficial outcomes (HUG, 2021).

 Signs and Symptoms of Anger and Aggression

 Anger can manifest physically with headaches, muscle tension, elevated heart rate, elevated respiration rate, and dilated pupils (APA, 2019).
-When angry, we may feel warm or hot, feel tight in the chest, have an upset stomach, see the color red, or verbalize feelings of frustration, anxiety, irritation, humiliation, or guilt (Mind, 2021).
+When angry, we may feel warm or hot, feel tight in the chest, have an upset stomach, see the world as if tinted in the color red, and/or verbalize feelings of frustration, anxiety, irritation, humiliation, or guilt (Mind, 2021).
 Anger can also manifest through verbal cues that include yelling, sarcasm, arguing, insults, and cursing (APA, 2019).

-Aggression is understood in the United States through the rate of criminal acts.
+Aggression is quantified in the United States by tracking the rates of criminal acts.
 Depending on location, between 85% and 91% of homicides are committed by males.
-Evolutionary psychology theories portend that human aggression is the result of male competition for status and resources that increase reproductive odds.
+Evolutionary psychology theories portend that such high rates of male aggression is the result of male competition for status and resources that increase reproductive odds.
 This aligns with the correlation between high rates of testosterone and aggressive behaviors (Weiner, 2010).